 - describe the composition and availability of biomass.

-- describe technologies required for different applications of renewable resources.
+- describe technologies required for different applications and products of renewable resources.

 Content and structure of the minor